mpvnet-player/mpv.net/README.md

 ### Changelog

-### 3.3 (2019-??-??)
+### 3.3 (2019-05-01)

-- dark mode support was added to the command palette
+- dark mode support was added to the command palette and partly to the input editor
 - a new icon was designed.
 [Website](https://mpv-net.github.io/mpv.net-web-site/)
 - all windows (main, conf, input, about, command palette) can now be closed by just pressing the Escape key
 - new feature added to open recent files and URLs with the context menu.
 [Default Binding](https://github.com/stax76/mpv.net/blob/master/mpv.net/Resources/inputConf.txt#L33)
 - the info command (i key) now works also for URLs
-- CSScriptAddon add-on didn't load cs scripts from \<startup\>\\scripts and it didn't use the task dialog api to show errors
+- CSScriptAddon add-on didn't load cs scripts from \<startup\>\\scripts
+- error handling was improved by showing an improved message box that supports a text copy feature, a support link and text heading and text folding
+- libmpv was updated

 ### 3.2 (2019-04-27)